It is run by the state of New York, not the city government.

 - A 400-foot section of track washed out to a depth of eight feet south of Sloatsburg

 - Significant damage to the signal system, which is exposed and under water

 August 27, 2012 - MTA submits insurance claims to the Federal Emergency Management Agency (FEMA)

 to recoup the losses suffered during Hurricane Irene in 2011.
 The losses total $65 million.

 Damages to the Rockaway Line are expected to take months to repair.

-November 26, 2012 - Governor Andrew Cuomo announces it will cost $5 billion to repair the MTA after Hurricane Sandy.
+November 26, 2012 - Governor Cuomo announces it will cost $5 billion to repair the MTA after Superstorm Sandy.